 When you come home from a busy day make sure that you remove your boots, shoes and socks and wash your feet thoroughly preferably in an anti-fungal foot wash.
 Dry your feet and if possible try walking barefoot if you can for a portion of the evening to allow your feet to benefit from air circulation.

-Always make sure that your boots and shoes are thoroughly dry before wearing them.
+Always make sure that your boots and shoes are thoroughly dry before wearing them in cold weather.
 A shoe and boot dryer can make this easy for you or alternatively have a choice of footwear so that you don’t wear the same shoes on your feet on consecutive days.

 Plantar Fasciitis And Cold Feet

-In Winter your risk of foot problems such as plantar fasciitis can also increase.
-Plantar fasciitis is known for causing severe foot pain that can be hard to resolve.
-People are particularly susceptible to it in the colder months because after a summer of wearing unsupportive shoes or flip flops they will have gone back to wearing shoes.
+In Winter your risk of foot pain from conditions such as plantar fasciitis can also increase.
+Plantar fasciitis is known for causing severe foot and heel pain that can be hard to resolve.
+People are particularly susceptible to it in the colder months because after a summer of wearing unsupportive shoes or flip-flops they will have gone back to wearing shoes.

-To help the problem and improve your foot health make sure that you wear footwear that offers proper arch support to prevent foot pain.
-Walk-hero plantar fasciitis orthotics are a good solution to help flat feet and provide the arch support you need to prevent your heels from being painful.
+To help plantar fasciitis and improve your foot health make sure that you wear footwear that offers proper arch support to prevent foot and heel pain.
+Walk-hero plantar fasciitis orthotics are a good solution to help flat feet and provide the arch support you need to prevent heel pain.

 Sore Feet in Winter – Chilblains

-Common cold-weather foot problems also include the dreaded chilblains which can cause pain and discomfort.
-Chilblains typically occur when you have been in the cold and return to the warm.
+Winter foot pain can also be caused by common cold-weather foot problems such as chilblains which can cause pain and discomfort.
+Chilblains typically occur in the colder winter months usually when you have been in the cold and return to the warm.
 The rapid rewarming of your skin causes blood to leak into nearby tissues and causes swelling, itchiness, pain and discomfort.

 If you have poor circulation, are underweight, smoke or have certain medical conditions you may have an increased risk of this winter foot problem.